Baby Face (film): Plot

-Lily Powers, an attractive, young woman, works for her father, Nick, in a speakeasy in Erie, Pennsylvania, during Prohibition.
-Her father has been prostituting her to his customers since she was 14 years old.
+Lily Powers, a young woman, works for her father, Nick, in a speakeasy in Erie, Pennsylvania, during Prohibition.
+Nick has been prostituting her to his customers since she was 14 years old.
 An influential politician threatens to have the speakeasy shut down after Lily refuses to have sex with him.
-Nick berates Lily for rejecting him.
-Lily then tells Nick she's moving out and that she'll hate him forever for forcing her to have sex with strangers.
-Minutes later Nick is killed in an explosion while repairing his burning still.
+Nick later dies in an explosion while repairing his burning still.